-- Direct Downgrade OS does not require a downgrade, but Packager databases are not compatible between the running version and the downgrade version, requiring that the configuration databases be erased and restored.
+• Direct Downgrade - OS does not require a downgrade, but Packager databases are not compatible between the running version and the downgrade version, requiring that the configuration databases be erased and restored.
 This downgrade may be performed through the management GUI or using Linux tools.
-Depending on the version of software, downgrade time is fairly short with minimal to medium downtime expected. - Migration Downgrade OS requires a downgrade requiring that the device on which Packager is running be re-imaged with the old OS.
-As with a direct downgrade, current Packager databases must be erased and restored.
-Downgrade time is longer due to OS installation and data restoration.
+Depending on the version of software, downgrade time is fairly short with minimal to medium downtime expected.